Net-Burst.Net

 I want to heal without recalling all of the memories.

 I understand exactly where this dear woman is coming from.
 Bad memories can terrify us.
 The problem, however, is that it is our refusal to face those memories that causes Dissociative Identity Disorder.
 Remaining unaware of what part of us is doing (or has done) is at the very heart of D.I.D.
-So her prayer request makes as much sense as praying, “Lord, I don’t want to be separated from my husband but I want nothing more to do with him.”
-Some things are logical impossibilities – insane absurdities that not even God can do.
+So her prayer request makes as much sense as praying, “Lord, I don’t ever want to be separated from my children but I want nothing more to do with them.”
+Some things are logical impossibilities – absurdities that not even God can do.

 All guilt, fear and torment associated with memories need to end but this is not the same as losing those memories.
 What this woman has not yet grasped is that her continued inability to remember unpleasant events would be a tragedy, not a blessing.
 There are several aspects to this, so it will take a few paragraphs to explain.